For details about how I compiled the list and to view numbers 185 – 61, scroll to the bottom of the page.

 59. The Hero (May), Flash Gordon, 1980

-It’s a shame that The Hero is let down a little by last-minute, seat-of-the-pants production – the ‘joins’ between the different sections of the song are rather glaring.
+It’s a shame that The Hero is rather let down by what was apparently some last-minute, seat-of-the-pants production – the ‘joins’ between the different sections of the song are a little glaring.
 Nevertheless, after a blistering reprise of the Battle Theme, the core of the song (from roughly 0:50 to 1:40) is an outstanding slice of hero-saluting heavy rock.
 It was used as a brilliant set opener in 1982.
 Best moment: “All you gotta’ do is save the world!”.

 58. Staying Power (Mercury), Hot Space, 1982

 57. Machines (Or ‘Back To Humans’) (May/Taylor), The Works, 1984

 Quite unlike anything else in the Queen canon – and showing a welcome willingness to jettison traditional forms and structures in a manner reminiscent of their early albums – the conflict in the lyrics between humans and machines seems to be mirrored by the interplay between guitar/bass/drums and Fairlight synthesizer programming sounds.
 Best moment: the recurring hammer blows of guitar, bass and drums, beginning at 0:46 (used to bring the band to the stage on the Works tour).

 56. You Take My Breath Away (Mercury), A Day At The Races, 1976